SathyaBhat/sathyabh.at/content/a-look-back-at-2021.md

 **July**: In July, we took our first holiday in Romania.
 With daily COVID cases going down to mid-double digits, we felt at ease in traveling.
 THe vacation started with a 3-day visit to the coastal city of Constanta.
 Not content with having to return to Constanta, we made an impulse decision to head to Brasov to complete the week's vacation.
 Check the picture albums from [Constanta](https://pics.sathyabh.at/constanta-2021) and [Brasov](https://pics.sathyabh.at/brasov-2021).

 **August**: Was fairly busy with work, and started working on [The CDK Book](https://www.thecdkbook.com/), the second edition of Practical Docker With Python.

 **September**: Work and other projects like [The CDK Book](https://www.thecdkbook.com/), the second edition of Practical Docker With Python, continued to take up my time.
 Not content with this, I started helping with organizing [AWS Community Day South Asia](https://communityday.awsug.asia/).
 Started paperwork for renewing my EU Blue Card.

 **October**: Finished work on Practical Docker with Python, and the AWS Community Day Asia happened on October 22 that was well received.
 Just my paperwork was being processed, and we were getting cozy in our house, the landlady of our house informed us to move out as they were selling the house.
 See [this post for details](/2021/11/11/moving-house/).

 **November**: With re:Invent just around the corner, and no sign of my EU Blue card, I cancelled the re:Invent visit.
 This was kind of disappointing as I really wanted to be at re:Invent as we planned to launch The CDK Book.
+I gave a talk at JAWS Pankration 2021.

+{{< tweet sathyabhat 1462050514561081347 >}}

 With the Vegas trip cancelled, Jo and I took a holiday and visited Sinaia, and celebrated 8 years of marriage.
-See our Sinaia [pics here]().
+See our Sinaia [pics here](https://pics.sathyabh.at/sinaia-2021).

+{{< tweet sathyabhat 1464878187276648449 >}}

 **December**: My EU blue card arrived, or so I thought - they sent a resident permit instead.
 See this post [for the details](https://sathyabh.at/2021/12/25/blue-card-blues/).
 The [print edition of Practical Docker with Python](https://sathyasays.com/2021/12/20/practical-docker-with-python-second-edition/) finally hit the markets.
 Spent the Christmas and winter break by first [getting my booster shot](https://sathyabh.at/2022/01/03/covid-booster/) and then relaxing at home.

+Bonus: video of our trip from Sinaia

+<iframe src="https://express.adobe.com/video/t5jISafkZ4efv/embed"  width="960" height="540" frameborder="0" allowfullscreen></iframe>

 ### Gaming

 Most of my gaming revolved around weekend Civilization 6 sessions with Aman.
 Later half of the year, I couldn't find much time to play, but I put in some hours in these.

 * Divison 2 (completed)
 * Snow Runner (finished one map, gave up soon after)
 * Diablo 3 (but, of course)
 * Diablo 2 Resurrected (so good. played little though)